What it is: A nutrient that your bones, muscles, and immune system need. Your doctor can check your vitamin D level with a blood test.

 Why you need them: Omega-3s may help prevent heart problems linked to RA, and high doses might ease RA symptoms like morning stiffness.

-How much you need: There’s no RDA (recommended dietary allowance) for omega-3s, so ask your doctor how much you need.
+How much you need: There’s no RDA (recommended dietary allowance) for omega-3s, so ask your doctor what you need.
 Studies show that people with RA have lower-than-average levels of EPA and DHA, two omega-3 fatty acids.

 How to get it: Your body can't make omega-3s.
 You can get EPA and DHA from salmon, tuna, sardines, and other fatty fish.
 (Many experts recommended eating fish at least twice a week.)
-Some plant foods, such as flax seeds, leafy green vegetables, nuts, canola oil, and soy oil, have ALA, which is another type of omega-3 fatty acid.
-Or you can take a supplement.
+Some plant foods, such as flax seeds, leafy green vegetables, nuts, canola oil, and soy oil, have ALA, another type of omega-3 fatty acid.